You’re probably wondering, “Who names a website Embracing Exile? Exile is a bad thing, why should I embrace it?”

 The best news?
 Living as an exile doesn’t mean a life of boredom and “missing out.”
 Kingdom living is full of joy, freedom, excitement, and abundance.
 As Jesus said, “I came that they may have life and have it abundantly.”
 This doesn’t start after you die, it can start right now.

-If you’re into that, then join the movement today by subscribing below.
+If you’re into that, then join the movement today by subscribing to Embracing Exile.
 You’ll get a free eBook on Leadership, and the weekly blog posts will be delivered to your inbox.
 I hope you’ll join me on this journey!